Tushara07/PythonFullStackProject/README.md

 5. Mobile App Interface – Develop a mobile-friendly version for customers and couriers to track and update parcels on the go.

-## Support

-If you encounter any issues or have questions :

-- Mobile : 8686457339
-- Email : tusharakatamreddy@gmail.com